GrimGrimoire: Reception

 In Japan, GrimGrimoire debuted in second place during its week of release behind Apollo Justice: Ace Attorney, selling over 17,000 units.
 By the end of the year, it had sold over 26,600 units.
 Ultimately, GrimGrimoire was a commercial disappointment.
 The Nintendo Switch version of GrimGrimoire OnceMore was the twenty-fourth bestselling retail game during its first week of release in Japan, with 3,524 physical copies being sold.

 GrimGrimoire was well received by the gaming press.
 It received an average rating of 78% on GameRankings based on 41 critic reviews.
 On Metacritic, the game garnered a score of 79/100 based on 39 reviews, indicating "generally favorable reviews".
 The reviewers for Famitsu gave a lot of praise to the game's aesthetics and style, but one writer found the gameplay too challenging at times.
 Simon Parkin of Eurogamer was generally positive, calling it one of the most innovative Japanese games of the year.
 GameSpot's Kevin VanOrd called GrimGrimoire "a fun and terrific gem waiting to be discovered".
 Adam Biesenner, writing for Game Informer, struggled to recommend it due to issues with its controls and gameplay despite enjoying the deeper experience; this opinion was backed up by fellow writer Joe Juba.

 Greg Miller of IGN enjoyed his time playing it, but due to its mechanical faults could not rate the game any higher than he did in the review.
 PALGN's Tristan Kalogeropoulos described the game as just short of being a great title due to its mechanical issues.
 Edge enjoyed the title but found the repetitive elements brought the quality down over time.
 Greg Sewart of 1UP.com said the game felt "too watered-down and too repetitive" compared to other titles from Nippon Ichi Software.
 GamePro found the title generally inferior to the other console RTS titles available at the time despite compelling gameplay elements.

 The story divided opinion; many praised its style and writing, while others found fault in those same elements or called it overly derivative.
 The graphics earned high praise despite a lack of variety in battle arenas, while the music and voice acting met with a mixed reaction.
 There was praise on its implementation of RTS elements on consoles despite the limited scope; common complaints arose from rough controls and a lack of meaningful progress.

 Legacy

-Kamitani stated that GrimGrimoire was the only project he ever designed with the intent of creating a sequel, and despite wishes to do so, Nippon Ichi Software did not put in any requests.
+Kamitani said that GrimGrimoire was the only project he ever designed with the intent of creating a sequel, and despite wishes to do so, Nippon Ichi Software did not put in any requests.
 Based on this, Kamitani has since made sure to write stories that would stand on their own.
 Vanillaware later returned to their concept plans for GrimGrimoire when developing the 2019 science fiction-themed game 13 Sentinels: Aegis Rim.